-Classes will consist of one, weekly 3 hour meeting from 7pm to 10pm on Thursday evening.
-The course will leverage a 'Blended Learning' approach whereby students are able to attend class either in person or remotely.
-Attendance (either virtually or face to face) is a requirement for each session.
+Classes will consist of one, weekly 3-hour meeting from 5:30pm to 8:20 pm on Thursday evening.
+Attendance is a requirement for each session.

-Asynchronous content and requirements (all assignments) are accessible through the class 'Teams' site via logging into Microsoft 365 with Yukon University credentials.
+Asynchronous content and requirements (all assignments) are accessible through the class Microsoft TEAMS site via logging into Microsoft 365 with Yukon University credentials.
 Assignment descriptions/criteria, Rubrics and submission requirements are all located in the ECS 303 Teams Site.